mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Note that 'mmgen-txcreate' accepts either MMGen IDs or Bitcoin addresses as arguments.

+IMPORTANT NOTE: For the time being, Legacy addresses are the default, so address ‘89ABCDEF:5’ is equivalent to ‘89ABCDEF:L:5’.
+In the future, users will have the option to make Segwit addresses the default, so that ‘89ABCDEF:5’ will be equivalent to ‘89ABCDEF:S:5’ and the ‘L’ will be required to specify a legacy address.
+This may seem confusing, but it was the best possible way to make the MMGen ID backwards-compatible for now while allowing users the option of a non-compatible upgrade in the future.

 To send 0.1 BTC to each of your addresses 89ABCDEF:6 and 89ABCDEF:7 and return the change to 89ABCDEF:8, you’d do this: